rajnikant7008/rajnikant7008/README.md

 🤓 Some facts about me:

 - 🌏 I live in Amsterdam, Netherlands
-- 🔭 I’m currently working at [Adyen](https://www.adyen.com/) as a Backend Developer
+- 🔭 I’m currently working at [Adyen](https://www.adyen.com/) as Development Team Lead
-- 👀 I’m interested in contributing to open source
+- 👀 I’m interested in solving scalability challenges

 ### Languages